 Welcome to the Website for the Newick Amateur Dramatic Society, NADS.

 NADS is based in the picturesque village of Newick, East Sussex.
-We stage 2 major productions a year, in May and September, in the Village Hall.
+We stage 2 major productions a year, in May and December, as well as a Murder Mystery evening in September, in the Village Hall.

 Robert Baden-Powell the first chief scout lived in Newick, as did Sir Dirk Bogarde, who once trod the boards at Newick and was honorary President of NADS until his death.
 NADS was started in 1928 under the able leadership of Lionel Cox, a local nurseryman whose passion for theatre led him to build a theatre in Newick (the present village hall) in 1932 to mark the birth of his only son Derek.